JoeAzar/CGOL-v1.3.2/README.md

-CGOL-v1.3.2
+CGOL-v1.4
 ===========

 My Conway's Game Of Life implementation.

-traversalCalc is where most of the magic happens.
+GridManager is where most of the magic happens.